Important: We may review your changes for quality before we publish them, so the changes may delay the updates on Google Search and Maps.

 - Change your hours of operation

-- Add takeout, delivery, no-contact delivery, or curbside pickup attributes
+- Add takeaway, delivery, no-contact delivery or kerbside pick-up attributes

-To make sure your customers have the latest information about your food business:1.
-Change your business hours
+To make sure that your customers have the latest information about your food business:1.
+Change your opening hours

-Tip: If you don’t have dine-in, but have reduced hours for takeout or delivery, you can show the takeout or delivery hours.
+Tip: If you don’t have eat-in, but have reduced hours for takeaway or delivery, you can show the takeaway or delivery hours.
 Learn how to update your dining options.

-For temporarily closed businesses: If your business is not permanently closed, but has temporarily stopped providing all services, mark your business ”Temporarily closed.”
-When your business fully or partially resumes operations, you can reopen your business.
+For temporarily closed businesses: If your business is not permanently closed, but has temporarily stopped providing all services, mark your business 'Temporarily closed'.
+When your business fully or partly resumes operations, you can reopen your business.

-For businesses with special hours: If your business is open but has adjusted operating hours for specific days, set special hours (rather than mark your business “Temporarily closed”).
+For businesses with special hours: If your business is open but has adjusted opening hours for specific days, set special hours (rather than mark your business 'Temporarily closed').
 Learn how to set special hours.

-Important: If you mark your business as “Temporarily closed,” the "Dine-in," "Takeout," "Delivery," or "No-contact delivery" options won’t show on your profile.
-Food businesses that offer takeout or delivery should not mark the business as “Temporarily Closed.”
+Important: If you mark your business as 'Temporarily closed', the 'Eat-in', 'Takeaway', 'Delivery' or 'No-contact delivery' options won’t show on your profile.
+Food businesses that offer takeaway or delivery shouldn't mark the business as 'Temporarily closed'.

-You can mark your food business as “Temporarily closed” if you don’t offer dine-in, takeout, delivery, no-contact delivery, or curbside pickup.
-To mark certain types of places as "Temporarily closed" on Google Search and Google Maps, Google also relies on authoritative data sources, where available.
-Learn how to mark your business as “Temporarily closed.”
+You can mark your food business as 'Temporarily closed' if you don’t offer eat-in, takeaway, delivery, no-contact delivery or kerbside pick-up.
+To mark certain types of places as 'Temporarily closed' on Google Search and Google Maps, Google also relies on authoritative data sources, where available.
+Learn how to mark your business as ‘Temporarily closed’.